alvessergio/napp/README.md

-# pan-integrations
+# NAPP Integrations
-Pan integrations is an application wich has lots of microservices to menage the pan e-commerce ecosystem
+NAPP integrations is an application wich has lots of microservices to menage the NAPP e-commerce ecosystem